mobilemancer/curly-octo-couscous/docs/HOW-TO.md

 ## What happens when you run the project

-Three projects are started in parallel
+Three projects are started in parallel:

 - VehicleRental.Server
 - VehicleRental.CLI